sivel/amanda/README.md

     ansible-galaxy collection install -s http://hostname:5000/api namespace.collection
     ```

-### Python

-1. Download `amanda.py` and `requirements.txt`
-1. `pip install -r requirements.txt`
-1. Create a directory to hold the artifacts, which by default is named `artifacts` and lives in the current working directory
-1. Drop `ansible-galaxy collection build/download` artifacts in the `artifacts` directory
-1. Run the app:

-    ```
-    python3 amanda.py --artifacts=/path/to/artifacts
-    ```
-1. Install collections:

-    ```
-    ansible-galaxy collection install -s http://hostname:5000/api namespace.collection
-    ```

 ## Signatures

-Only the Go version supports signatures currently.
-Along side the `.tar.gz` artifact for a collection, create a file with the same base with a `.asc` extension.
+Alongside the `.tar.gz` artifact for a collection, create a file with the same base name and a `.asc` extension.

 A quick example on creating and verifying the signature: